DTierneyDev/Gametionary/README.md

 ## Credits
 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for most of the database entries was copied from [This Wikipedia Article](https://en.wikipedia.org/wiki/Glossary_of_video_game_terms)
 - I used the following tutorial to give me a base toggleable sidebar to work with: [Sidebar Tutorial](https://www.w3schools.com/howto/howto_js_collapse_sidebar.asp)

 ### Acknowledgements